TaylorDarneille/CSS-positioning-practice/flex-vs-grid.md

 ## The similarities may be the fact that both move things to different places on the screen.
 I notice that when using both, you are just telling the computer what position you want the object to go to.

 ### Just Trying to see if I am pushing correctly.

+#### Im sorry!
+This has nothing to do with the assignment.
+Im just glad I am finally being able to push.